A-NZ-PEPPOL/Guidance-documents/GuidanceNote01_WETandLCT.md

 The LCT amount, and other applicable charges (such as stamp duty, registration fee, and vehicle insurance fee), should each be displayed using an additional line:

-- Put the amount in `cac:InvoiceLine/cbc:LineExtensionAmount (IBT-131)`
+- Put the amount in `cac:InvoiceLine/cbc:LineExtensionAmount` ([IBT-131](https://docs.peppol.eu/poac/aunz/pint-aunz/trn-invoice/semantic-model/ibt-131/)).
-- Use `cac:InvoiceLine/cbc:Note (IBT-127)` to describe the amount included in the invoice line, e.g. `"LCT"`
+- Use `cac:InvoiceLine/cbc:Note` ([IBT-127](https://docs.peppol.eu/poac/aunz/pint-aunz/trn-invoice/semantic-model/ibt-127/)) to describe the amount included in the invoice line, e.g. LCT.
 - For LCT and other charges where GST is not applicable:
   - Use `"GST"` as the tax scheme
-  - Use code `"E"` (exempt from tax) in `cac:ClassifiedTaxCategory (IBG-30)`
+  - Use code `"E"` (exempt from tax) in `cac:ClassifiedTaxCategory` ([IBG-30](https://docs.peppol.eu/poac/aunz/pint-aunz/trn-invoice/semantic-model/ibg-30/)).
-- It is recommended to use `"ZZZ"` from the UNCL7143 item type identification code list for:
+- It is recommended to use `"ZZZ"` from the [UNCL7143](https://docs.peppol.eu/poac/aunz/pint-aunz/trn-invoice/codelist/UNCL7143/) item type identification code list for:
-  `cac:InvoiceLine/cac:Item/cac:CommodityClassification/cbc:ItemClassificationCode (IBT-158)`
+  `cac:InvoiceLine/cac:Item/cac:CommodityClassification/cbc:ItemClassificationCode` ([IBT-158](https://docs.peppol.eu/poac/aunz/pint-aunz/trn-invoice/semantic-model/ibt-158/))
-  to assist with automation of the processing of LCT
+  to assist with automation of the processing of LCT.

 📎 Refer to **Appendix 2** for detailed examples.